geo-ant/blog/_posts/2020-05-24-variable-projection-part-1-fundamentals.md

 where $$\boldsymbol{j_k}$$ is the $$k$$-th
 column of the Jacobian $$\boldsymbol{J}(\boldsymbol\alpha)$$, and $$\boldsymbol{r_w}$$ is the weighted residual vector as defined above.
-We can simplify these expressions if we use the Kaufmann approximation for the Jacobian:
+We can simplify these expressions if we use the Kaufman approximation for the Jacobian:

 $$\begin{eqnarray}
 \frac{\partial}{\partial \alpha_k} R_{WLS} &=& -2\, \boldsymbol{r_w}\cdot \boldsymbol{a_k} \\